Archconfraternity of the Most Precious Blood: History

 Confraternities had been introduced into America by the Passionists, and canonically erected in the numerous houses and parishes founded by them after their arrival (1844).

 In England it was erected in the church of St. Wilfrid, Staffordshire, 1847 by Frederick William Faber, but was in August 1850 it was transferred to the London Oratory, where it continues to meet weekly in the chapel of Our Lady of Dolours.

+Today the former archconfraternity is known as Sanguis Christi Union, being an international association of the faithful of Pontifical Right.